threeguys/useful-robot-links/README.md

 * [MOOS-IvP](http://oceanai.mit.edu/moos-ivp/pmwiki/pmwiki.php?n=Main.HomePage) - Set of open source C++ modules for providing autonomy on robotic platforms, in particular autonomous marine vehicles
 * [PX4 Autopilot User Guide](https://docs.px4.io/en/) - PX4 is the Professional Autopilot, an autopiloting system for all kinds of vehicles from racing to cargo drones through ground vehicles to submersible vehicles.
 * [Light Autonomous Underwater Vehicle (LAUV) model for Gazebo](https://github.com/uuvsimulator/lauv_gazebo) - Robot description and necessary launch files to simulate the Light Autonomous Underwater Vehicle (LAUV), developed by the Laboratório de Sistemas e Tecnologia Subaquática (LSTS) from Porto University and OceanScan-MST.
+* [Detect and AvoID Alerting Logic for Unmanned Systems](https://github.com/nasa/wellclear) - DAIDALUS is a reference implementation of a detect and avoid concept intended to support the integration of Unmanned Aircraft Systems into civil airspace
+* [LibrePilot](https://www.librepilot.org/site/index.html) - A software suite to control multicopter and other RC-models

 ## Enhancements
 * [ROS Enhancement Proposals (REPs)](http://www.ros.org/reps/rep-0000.html) - All public REPs for ROS since 2010

+## Robot Examples
+* [Astrobee](https://software.nasa.gov/software/ARC-17994-1) - A free-flying robot that is designed to operate as a payload inside the International Space Station (ISS), contains embedded (on-board) software and simulator

 # ROS2